-Name Definition Description meet the requirements of the relevant regulation.
-The person in charge must be engaged in the day-to-day management of the centre and have the full support of the provider to ensure a safe quality service is being delivered in the centre. centres for older persons, people with disabilities and special care units.
+Table 2.
+The Person participating in management (PPIM) Name Definition Description meet the requirements of the relevant regulation.
+5 The person in charge must be engaged in the day-to-day management of the centre and have the full support of the provider to ensure a safe quality service is being delivered in the centre. centres for older persons, people with disabilities and special care units.
 Therefore, the provider needs to ensure that the person in charge that they appoint complies with the minimum requirements of the relevant regulation and has the knowledge, skills and necessary leadership qualities to be the person in charge.
-The provider may only propose a person in charge to be in charge of more than one designated centre (DCD) or up to two designated centres (DCOP) once the Chief Inspector is satisfied that the person in charge is engaged in effective governance, operational management and administration of the designated centres.
+The provider may only propose a person in charge to be in charge of more than one designated centre once the Chief Inspector is satisfied that the person in charge is engaged in effective governance, operational management and administration of the designated centres.